-- Context – establish your strategic and external operating contexts.
-What are your key business drivers?
+2. Context – re-establish your strategic and external operating contexts.
+What are your key business drivers right now?
 Identify 3-5 key goals and main purpose.

-- Capabilities – ensure you have the right capabilities; people, technology, processes, reward, metrics, structure.
+6. Capabilities – ensure you have the right capabilities; people, technology, processes, reward, metrics, structure.
 Identify and leverage your strengths.
 This takes time to get right, so don’t rush it.